br1sk/brisk-ios/Readme.md

 ![](https://github.com/florianbuerger/brisk-ios/blob/master/Resources/Screenshots/01-start.png)
 ![](https://github.com/florianbuerger/brisk-ios/blob/master/Resources/Screenshots/03-file.png)

-## Missing Features
+## Missing Features & known issues

-Current, the iOS version does not support:
+Currently, the iOS version does not support:

 - [ ] Attachments
 - [ ] Saving radars as drafts

+Posting a radar will fail when you did not enter valid login credentials for Apple's Bug Reporter.

+Posting to OpenRadar only works when you entered your API key in settings.

 ## Installation